Impressment in Nova Scotia

+American War of Independence (1775-1783)

-Planters and other Nova Scotians were exempted from naval service during the 1760s, but impressment became a serious threat during the American Revolution.
+New England Planters and other Nova Scotians were exempted from naval service during the 1760s, but impressment became a serious issue during the American Revolution.
 The American conflict severed the Royal Navy from its traditional labour market in North America, which pressured loyalist colonies such as Nova Scotia and Newfoundland to make up for the shortage of manpower.
 By August 1775, the Nova Scotia government received a petition from Halifax merchants complaining about impressment.
 The issue came to a head in October when the Assembly petitioned Governor Francis Legge to put a stop to impressment in Nova Scotia.

-By 1776 the Navy used guard boats as floating press gangs, conscripting every fiftieth man from ships entering the harbour.
+By 1776 the Royal Navy used guard boats as floating press gangs, conscripting every fiftieth man from ships entering the harbour.
 It even pressed Americans from cartels and prison hulks.
 Still in need of men, warships sent armed press gangs into Halifax, where they fought with townspeople.
 In 1778, Lieutenant-Governor Richard Hughes lashed out at the Navy for press gang incidents that were frequently marked by quarrels, bloodshed and the loss of life.
 Hughes complained that press gangs caused social unrest in Halifax and he banned them from shore unless they had colonial permission.
 The press gangs would drive all before them in the streets.
-The Halifax grand jury condemned the Navy for its disrespect of provincial and municipal authority, and also for binding recruits’ hands behind their backs and marching them through the street like criminals.
+The Halifax grand jury criticized the Navy for its disregard of provincial and municipal authority, and also for binding recruits’ hands behind their backs and marching them through the street like criminals.

 The Royal Navy pressed approximately 200 Liverpool residents in the 18th and 19th centuries.
-Liverpool experienced more of these naval intrusions than other regional ports in British North America.
-At least two dozen of Liverpool's pressed sailors died in the British fleet or were never heard from again.
-For the Planters who settled in Liverpool in the 1760s, they were largely protected from press gangs based on age, social status, and colonial exemptions, but their sons and descendants had a much tougher time with the Navy.
-Impressment took a serious toll on Liverpool.
+Liverpool experienced more of these incidents than other regional ports in British North America.
+At least two dozen of Liverpool's pressed sailors died during their service in the Navy or were never heard from again.
+For the New England Planters who settled in Liverpool in the 1760s, they were largely protected from press gangs based on age, social status, and colonial exemptions, but their sons and descendants had a much tougher time avoiding impressment.

-Outside of Halifax, during the American Revolution the Navy concentrated its recruitment efforts on coastal shipping and small ports such as Liverpool.
-In one instance, HM sloop Senegal was in Liverpool for about four months and impressment loomed as a threat the entire time.
+Outside of Halifax, during the American Revolutionary War the Royal Navy concentrated its recruitment efforts on coastal shipping and small ports such as Liverpool.
+In one instance, HMS Senegal was in Liverpool for about four months and impressment loomed as a possibility the entire time.
 It pressed three men there and in the neighbouring villages of Port Medway, Port Mouton, and Brooklyn.
 Another ship, HMS Blonde, during the late 1770s, cruised extensively in the St. Lawrence River and coastal Nova Scotia, entering dozens of recruits at Halifax and from ships and towns along the South Shore.

-Impressment damaged Nova Scotia trade, but the Navy's inability to stop Yankee privateers was a much larger concern.
-Privateers captured hundreds of vessels and made bold amphibious assaults on Liverpool in 1780 and Lunenburg in 1782.
+Impressment damaged Nova Scotia trade, but the Navy's inability to stop American privateers was a much larger concern.
+American privateers captured hundreds of vessels and made bold amphibious assaults on Liverpool in 1780 and Lunenburg in 1782.
 Although Halifax led the way, Liverpool sent out five privateers during the war, including Lucy, a schooner of 18 guns and 50 men.
 There was intense competition for sailors from trading vessels and the Navy.